 However, nearly 80% would be happier if the AI were completely transparent as to how it came to reach its decisions.

 More than 70% believe that AI will become a big part of management over the next 10 years.
-The same kind of number also believe that using AI to evaluate potential employees CVs will become the norm by 2023.
+The same kind of number also believes that using AI to evaluate potential employee’s CVs will become the norm by 2023.

-More than 70% also believe that AI will be used in many businesses over the next five years to spot opportunities to improve operations within the organisation.
+More than 70% also believe that AI will be used in many businesses over the next five years to spot opportunities to improve operations within the organization.

 But rest assured it’s not all doom and gloom.
 Experts suggest that we’re still quite a way away from having sophisticated robot colleagues by our sides.

 Only 39% believe that humanoid robots will become the norm within the next 10 years.
 Fast forward this to 2037, and that figure jumps up to 79%.